Contingencyplana/picture_books_ai_1/glossary.md

 ### Pagestanza
 A group of four consecutive pages that form a micro-arc.
 Used for drafting rhythm and commit batching.

+### Planning spaces
+Structures for tracking work and sequencing: taskmaps, milestones, and roadmaps.
+Exists at both book-level and treasury-level.
+See also: `six_space_types.md`.

+### Regimenting spaces
+Rules and enforcement layers that keep the repo disciplined and reproducible (e.g., `.gitattributes`, pre-commit hooks, lint scripts).
+See also: `six_space_types.md`, `regimenting_spaces.md`.

 ### Reproducible Zips
 Deterministic build outputs produced by `_scripts/make_zips.ps1`, verified with SHA256, with a rotation policy of **latest + one timestamped**.